apache/couchdb-documentation/src/best-practices/jsdevel.rst

 .. rst-class:: open

+- Check the JavaScript version being used by your CouchDB.
+As of version 3.2.0, this is reported in the output of ``GET /``.
+Prior to version 3.2.0, you will need to see which JavaScript library is installed by your CouchDB binary distribution, provided by your operating system, or linked by your compilation process.

-- Remember that CouchDB's JavaScript engine is old, only supporting the ECMA-262 5th edition ("ES5") of the language.
-ES6/2015 and newer constructs cannot be used.
+  If the version is 1.8.5, this is an **old** version of JavaScript, only supporting the ECMA-262 5th edition ("ES5") of the language.
+ES6/2015 and newer constructs **cannot** be used.

   Fortunately, there are many tools available for transpiling modern JavaScript into code compatible with older JS engines.
 The `Babel Project website
   <http://babeljs.io/repl>`_, for example, offers an in-browser text editor
   which transpiles JavaScript in real-time.
-Configuring CouchDB-compatibility is as easy as enabling the ``ENV PRESET`` option, and typing "firefox 4.0" into the *Browsers* field.
+Configuring CouchDB-compatibility is as easy as enabling the ``ENV PRESET`` option, and typing "firefox 4.0" into the *TARGETS* field.

 - The ``log()`` function will log output to the CouchDB log file or stream.
   You can log strings, objects, and arrays directly, without first converting